Boulder Dash (roller coaster)

-Boulder Dash is a wooden roller coaster located at Lake Compounce in Bristol, Connecticut.
-Construction for the coaster began in June 1999 and was completed in May 2000.
-The coaster was built by Custom Coasters International using Southern Yellow Pine wood; while the track is made of Douglas Fir.
+Boulder Dash is a hybrid wooden roller coaster located at Lake Compounce in Bristol, Connecticut.
+The coaster was built by Custom Coasters International using Southern yellow pine wood, while the track is made of Douglas Fir.
 Amusement Today's annual Golden Ticket Awards ranked Boulder Dash as the world's best wooden roller coaster in 2004 and from 2013 to 2016.
-The trains were built by Philadelphia Toboggan Coasters.

 History

 Construction for the coaster began in June 1999 and was completed in May 2000.
 The ride cost $6 million and was built into the side of a mountain at Lake Compounce.
 In the four years prior to the ride's opening, Lake Compounce's owners had spent $40 million on improving the park.
 The opening of Boulder Dash helped increase attendance at Lake Compounce, which had suffered from declining attendance in prior years.

 During the 2007 off-season, about 80 percent of the ride was retracked, and some of the supports replaced, as part of a $3 million renovation.
-In addition, the end of the ride (which had an intentionally uneven track) was rebuilt.
+In addition, the end of the ride, which had an intentionally uneven track, was rebuilt.
 Lake Compounce bought PTC trains from Hersheypark's Wildcat for the 2008 season.
-For the 2017 season, Boulder Dash received a retracking by Martin and Vleminckx to help smooth out rough patches and replace rotting wood.
+For the 2017 season, Boulder Dash was retracked by Martin & Vleminckx to help smooth out rough patches and replace rotting wood.
 The retracking also removed the triple-up hill located near the end of the ride, replacing it with a double-up hill.
+For the 2023 season, 580 feet of the track was replaced with Titan Track by Great Coasters International and Skyline Attractions.
+For the 2024 season, an additional 280 feet of track was replaced.
+Before the 2025 season, more than 200 feet of Titan Track was added to the unbanked right turn before the halfway turnaround.

 Characteristics

 The 4672 ft wooden roller coaster uses Lake Compounce's natural mountainous terrain, complete with trees and boulders within close proximity of the track.
-It is the longest wooden coaster on the East Coast.
+It is the longest wooden coaster on the East coast at 4,725 feet.

-The lift climbs the mountainside and then disappears from view.
+The lift hill climbs the mountainside and disappears from view.
 When it reappears, it has completed its first drop of 115 feet and is traveling sixty miles per hour as it crosses over itself and flies over the station.
 Much of the first half of the ride is hidden as the train climbs and drops along the mountainside.
 On the last drop, on-ride photos are taken and can be viewed and bought at the photo booth at the end of the exit line.

-Its layout was inspired by the Rollo Coaster, a small wooden coaster at Idlewild Park (both parks are owned by the same company, Parques Reunidos).

-Incidents
+Boulder Dash features two six-car trains manufactured by Philadelphia Toboggan Coasters (PTC).
+Each car has two rows, and each row seats two riders, for a total of 24 riders per cycle.
+One of the trains is painted green and the other is painted blue.
+Both feature the ride's logo on the front of the lead car.